naman1303/find-quote/README.md

 [![Build Status][build-status-image]][build-status-url] [![Codacy Badge][badge-url]][code-quality-url] [![Coverage Status][coverage-image]][coverage-url] [![Dependency Status](https://david-dm.org/naman1303/find-quote.svg)](https://david-dm.org/naman1303/find-quote)

-A Node.js module to fetch quotes.
+A Node.js module to fetch quotes - generic as well as from movies.
 If an input text/string is provided the quote having that word would be returned otherwise a random quote.
 Input is case insensitive.

-There are separate functions to fetch a quote or "a quote with its author".
+There are variety of functions to fetch quotes.
 Examples given below.

 ### Installation
 ```javascript